Tourist Places to Visit Near Agra Within 100 kms

 Getting Around

 The easiest way to explore places within 100 km of Agra is by hiring a taxi or renting a private car.
-I usually prefer this because it gives me flexibility to stop at roadside stalls or take detours.
+I will prefer this because it gives me flexibility to stop at roadside stalls or take detours.
 A full-day taxi hire costs around ₹2000–₹2500.

 • Buses connect Agra with Mathura, Vrindavan, Bharatpur and Fatehpur Sikri.
 These are budget-friendly but less flexible.